red-starter/capstone/README.md

 I used the Textblob library to analyse the sentiment, I partitioned the tweets based on the score into positive, neutral and negative tweets.

-The textblob library has a training set with preclassified movie reviews, and it uses a NaiveBayes classifier to classify the new text's polarity from +1 (positive) to -1 (negative). source code is : https://github.com/sloria/TextBlob/blob/90cc87ab0f9e25f37379079840ec43aba59af440/textblob/en/sentiments.py
+The textblob library has a training set with preclassified movie reviews, and it uses a NaiveBayes classifier to classify the new text's polarity from +1 (positive) to -1 (negative)

+source code is : https://github.com/sloria/TextBlob/blob/90cc87ab0f9e25f37379079840ec43aba59af440/textblob/en/sentiments.py